Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Often, when debugging a script, you simply must look at the page source (the
-HTML for the webpage you’re trying to test) to determine a problem.
+HTML for the webpage you're trying to test) to determine a problem.
 Firefox
 makes this easy.
 Simply, right-click the webpage and select Page Source.
 The HTML opens in a separate window.
 Use its Search feature (F3 function key)
-to search for a keyword to find the HTML for the UI element you’re trying
+to search for a keyword to find the HTML for the UI element you're trying
 to test.

 Writing a Test Suite